-Easy Embedding a Google Map With Multiple Markers To Your Site
+Easy Embedding Google Maps With Multiple Markers To Your Site

-Including a Google Map with multiple markers on your website can really help you obtain that slight edge over your competition, especially if your business is present in more than one location.
-However, while useful, embedding a Google Map requires a bit of digging and if you are not really a technical wizard, you may find it too complex.
+Including a Google Maps map with multiple markers on your website can really help you obtain that slight edge over your competition, especially if your business is present in more than one location.
+However, while useful, embedding a Google Maps map requires a bit of digging and if you are not really a technical wizard, you may find it too complex.

 This is why we have decided to explain it in two different ways so that everyone can do it successfully: